ShrinithaMonica/dochub/README.md

 # dochub
-Document Management and Basic Q&amp;amp;A Application
+Document Management and Basic Q&A Application